 Source: Library of Congress, Theatrum orbis terrarum (by Abraham Ortelius, 1570)

-In 1562, Jean Ribault led an exploration of the southeast coast of North America.
-He explored what is now called the St. Johns River at Jacksonville, Florida, made friends with the local Timucuan tribe, and built a stone column to assert the French claim to the area on the southeastern edge of the North American continent.
+Ribault explored what is now called the St. Johns River at Jacksonville, Florida.
+He made friends with the local Timucuan tribe and built a stone column to assert the French claim to the area on the southeastern edge of the North American continent.

 in 1562, the French built a stone column at what is now Jacksonville, Florida to assert their claim to land on the North American continent